Work in progress

 Introducing the dogs we’ve rescued, but are not yet adoptable.
 Stay tuned as we continue to assess and address their needs.
 If you’re interested in learning more about any one of our dogs, please reach out: info@k9kismet.org.

-Follow her on IG @k9kismet: #K9KismetMocha
+Follow her on social media @k9kismet: #K9KismetPopcorn

 Ace